proyecto26/thecryptopurge/crypto/README.md

 **Etherscan**: https://rinkeby.etherscan.io/

+## Ideas

+- Build a decentralized version of Twitter.
+- Build a way for people to post their favorite memes and allow people to "tip" the people who post the best memes with ETH.
+- Build a decentralized voting system that a country can use to vote in a politician where everything is open and clear.

 ## FAQ

 - **Private key**: used as a password in order to perform a transaction, like deploying a contract to the blockchain.